jensbeh/accord-client/README.md

 # Please read the manual carefully

+## Before start

+Remove the old Aaccord folder in appdata, if there is an old accord folder.

 ## Using the Accord client

 To start the Accord client, you can either compile and run the source code yourself or you use the provided jar file